-The goal of the Academic Advising Program is to assist students with all aspects of their academic planning while providing a foundation for appropriate academic decisions throughout their undergraduate studies.
+The goal of the UNC Advising Program is to assist students with all aspects of their academic planning while providing a foundation for appropriate academic decisions throughout their undergraduate studies.

-The partnership between Academic Advising and faculty encourages student success.
+The partnership between UNC Advising and faculty encourages student success.
 Given the rigor and high academic standards at UNC-CH, students experiencing academic difficulty are encouraged to consult with their instructors first and, if additional support is warranted, meet with their academic advisor.
-Advisors work with the student identifying supplemental campus resources and help them interpret University policies and procedures.
+Advisors work with the student to identify supplemental campus resources and help them interpret University policies and procedures.